 Growing Plants to Save Lives

-Henry Daniell's life’s work centers on a unique means of delivering drugs and vaccinations to the human body.
-Instead of relying upon sterile injections, he has used a humbler vehicle: lettuce leaves.
+His life’s work centers on a unique means of delivering drugs and vaccinations to the human body.
+Instead of relying upon sterile injections to ferry the therapeutic protein of interest to the intended tissue, Daniell has used a humbler vehicle: lettuce leaves.

 His research has demonstrated the effectiveness of plant-based vaccines and therapeutics in treating nearly 30 conditions, from infectious diseases such as cholera, malaria, and anthrax, to autoimmune diseases such as diabetes and hemophilia.

 The way Daniell sees it, plant-based vaccines have a number of advantages over their traditional counterparts.
 They’re shelf-stable and don’t require refrigeration, they’re less likely than egg-based injections to provoke an allergy, they’re relatively easy to grow, and they’re safer because they only contain proteins from a pathogen, rather than the pathogen itself.